Blotch3D/Blotch3D/README.md

 The shader source code (HLSL) for each BlBasicEffect shader is just a copy of the original MonoGame BasicEffect shader code, but with a few lines added.
-If for some reason you want to recompile the shaders, use the "make\_effects.bat" file in the Blotch3D source folder to build them.
-But first be sure to add the path to 2MGFX.exe to the 'path' environment variable.
+To compile the shaders (for example, because the target platform uses something other than DirectX or OpenGL), edit the "make\_effects.bat" file in the Blotch3D source folder to change the Profile arguments to each call of 2MGFX in that file.
+Then be sure to add the path to 2MGFX.exe to the 'path' environment variable.
 Typically, the path is something like "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\Tools".
+Then run the make\_effects.bat file.

 You can create your own shader files that are based on BlBasicEffect and compile and load it as shown above.
 Just be sure it is based on the